 • Eleventh year - 31st place in the race and 2nd in fundraising ($3,790)

 This year the race is on October 7th and Delaney is my teammate.
 Together we are The Adventure Guy & Gal!

-We set our sights on placing first this year and to be the top fund-raising team.
-We want to help as many people as we can.
+I still have my sight on placing first this year and to be the top fund-raising team in order to help more people.